Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 - Heavy Metals: Within acceptable limits

-- Dissolution: 89% within 45 minutes (slower than capsules)
+- Dissolution: 89% within 45 minutes (a bit slower than capsules)

 Retail advantages:

-- Widely available — buy anywhere
+- Widely available — you can buy it pretty much anywhere.

-- Lowest price — budget-friendly
+- Lowest price — definitely budget-friendly.

 Trade-offs:

-- Lower potency accuracy than premium brands
+- Lower potency accuracy compared to premium brands.

-- Contains more fillers and binders
+- Contains more fillers and binders.

 #7 Klean Athlete Magnesium Glycinate — Sports Performance